|« PreviousNext »|

 After setting up your security rules on your server, configure some basic IPsec settings to work with the virtual private gateway.

-In Server Manager, right-click Windows Firewall with Advanced Security, and then click Properties.
+In the Server Manager navigation pane, right-click Windows Firewall with Advanced Security, and then click Properties.

 Click the IPsec Settings tab.